5 Cool things to do around Elundini

 Only 30 km from Alice you'll find Double Drift game reserve where you are quaranteed to view your wild animals.
 The goal of Double Drift is to conserve the environment, to provide economic stimulus to the local community, and to provide visitors with unique and ecologically sustainable wildlife experiences.
 They are working hard to meet all goals and your visit will contribute to the cause.

 Double Drift Game Reserve, which is 23 000ha in size, is situated on the Great Fish River.
 The reserve is rich in history, with several forts bearing witness to the frontier conflicts between Xhosa and Settler.
 It conserves one of the best examples of the succulent Valley Bushveld, with its rough terrain providing diverse habitats and spectacular views.
-Game that can normally be seen includes Buffalo, Rhino, Giraffe, Hippo and Zebra.
+Game that can normally be seen includes Buffalo, Rhino, Elephant and Zebra.